EgrenB3S23/Wraptris/README.md

 As a result, you can move each tetromino to the left or right as many times as you want without hitting an edge, instead looping around the other side.

-The left display follows the curent tetromino, keeping it centered on screen.
+The left display follows the current tetromino, keeping it centered on screen.
 The right display is fixed relative to the board.

 ## Controls